 Like so many of these films, The Evil Down The Street starts with a family moving into their dream home, in this case, the Ryans.
 Mom and Dad, Katie (Alena Gerard, The Job Interview) and Michael (Kelton Jones).
 And daughters Kristen (Tara Milante) and Maddy (Sophia Sparks).
 They ignore what should be a heads-up while moving in.

 Maddy gets trapped in a room in the cellar.
 One with a chest containing, among other things, a crystal ball and an Ouija Board.
 The next hint should be Bill (Craig Ahrens, The Crumbs, A Place In Hell) and his wife coming over and introducing themselves.
-I mean who even talks to their neighbors these days?
+I mean, who even talks to their neighbours these days?

 The biggest problem The Evil Down The Street faces is that it’s a very late entry into a very crowded genre.
-We’ve seen lots of what it has to offer before and we know where a lot of it is going.
+We’ve seen lots of what it has to offer before, and we know where a lot of it is going.
 It doesn’t help that so much of it is delivered in on-the-nose exposition.
-Michael goes over to the neighbors at one point and gets the story of the house’s previous owners pretty much delivered as a monologue.
+Michael goes over to the neighbours at one point and gets the story of the house’s previous owners, pretty much delivered as a monologue.

 There are some atmospheric moments and jump scares in The Evil Down The Street.
 Quite a few of them, in fact, it does what it does well.
 It’s better than a lot of these films, like First House On The Hill or Ouija Seance.
 It has some good performances too, especially from Jones in a role that’s the opposite of the one he played in Dry Blood.
 But the familiar material and handling keep dragging it back down.
 It also doesn’t help that the exorcism itself is a major anticlimax.
 For once, I’m saying a film should have been a bit longer, as the ending feels rushed.